floragunncom/search-guard-docs/_content/_docs_dls_fls/dlsfls_dls_variable_substitution.md

 ## Standard user attributes

-Using the arbitrarily structured gives you the greatest flexbility and the greatest expressiveness when using dynamic DLS query.
+Using the arbitrarily structured gives you the greatest flexibility and the greatest expressiveness when using dynamic DLS query.
 Still, you can also use the username and the roles of a user for variable substitution.

 **`${user.name}`:** This allows you to access the user name.
 In order to safely use the user name in the JSON-based query, you should normally use `${user.name|toJson}`.